insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

-For more information about DRCP, see the technical brief `Extreme Oracle Database Connection Scalability with Database Resident Connection Pooling (DRCP) <https://www.oracle.com/docs/tech/drcp-technical-brief.pdf>`__, the user documentation `Oracle Database Concepts Guide
+For more information about DRCP, see the technical brief `Extreme Oracle Database Connection Scalability with Database Resident Connection Pooling (DRCP) <https://www.oracle.com/docs/tech/drcp-technical-brief.pdf>`__, the user documentation `Oracle AI Database Concepts Guide
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&
-id=GUID-531EEE8A-B00A-4C03-A2ED-D45D92B3F797>`__, and for DRCP Configuration see `Oracle Database Administrator's Guide
+id=GUID-531EEE8A-B00A-4C03-A2ED-D45D92B3F797>`__, and for DRCP Configuration see `Oracle AI Database Administrator's Guide
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&
 id=GUID-82FF6896-F57E-41CF-89F7-755F3BC9C924>`__.

 Using DRCP with python-oracledb applications involves the following steps:

-1. Configuring and enabling DRCP in the database
+1. Enabling DRCP in the database
-2. Configuring the application to use a DRCP connection
+2. Configuring the application to use DRCP pooled servers
-3. Deploying the application

 Enabling DRCP in Oracle Database
 --------------------------------

-Every Oracle Database uses a single, default DRCP connection pool.
-From Oracle Database 21c, each pluggable database can optionally have its own pool.
+Oracle Database versions prior to 21c can have a single DRCP connection pool.
+From Oracle Database 21c, each pluggable database can optionally have its own pool, or can use the container level pool.
+From Oracle Database 23.4, you can create multiple pools at the pluggable, or container, database level.
+This multi-pool feature is useful where different applications connect to the same database, but there is a concern that one application's use of the pool may impact other applications.
+If this is not the case, a single pool may allow best resource sharing on the database host.

 Note that DRCP is already enabled in Oracle Autonomous Database and pool management is different to the steps below.

-DRCP pools can be configured and administered by a DBA using the ``DBMS_CONNECTION_POOL`` package:
+In the basic scenario, DRCP pools can be configured and administered by a DBA using the ``DBMS_CONNECTION_POOL`` package:

 .. code-block:: sql